Every Child Achieves

 • In the Reception classroom, there are also opportunities for children to blend and read simple words.
 This builds up over time and is linked to their cumulative phonic knowledge.

-Love of reading
+Inspiring and Love of Reading

 Teachers encourage reading for pleasure and a love of reading across our school by: